helenzhou6/hackernews_upvote_predictor/README.md

     MODEL_API_URL=xxx
     DATABASE_API_URL=xxx
     ```
+- To run `wandb` - make sure your account is set up

 ### Initial python set up
 To run the hackernews upvote predictor python files:
+1. `uv sync` to install project requirements and have uv set up poetry virtual env
-2. `source .venv/bin/activate` to use the poetry virtual environment created
+2. `source .venv/bin/activate` to use the virtual environment created by uv
     - (To deactivate virtual env if needed, run `deactivate`)
-3. `uv sync` to install project requirements.
-4. On Mac and VSCode, run Shift Command P and select interpreter as the poetry env created (using .venv within directory), and can run the python files
+3. On Mac and VSCode, run Shift Command P and select interpreter as the env created by uv (using .venv within directory), and this set up means you can run the python files

-### Hacker news database > items info
-- Column info: id, dead, type, by, time, text, parent, kids, url, score, title, descandants

-## Sequence of running
+### Sequence of running
 Ensure initial python set up has been done
 0. Add a data and temp folder to root
 1. Run `connect_and_download.py` file - this will connect to the database, and download the hackernews items (joined with user data) into a parquet file